boryspaulewicz/bhsdtr/Readme.md

 # bhsdtr

-The bhsdtr (short for Bayesian Hierarchical Signal Detection Theory with Ratings) R package implements a novel method of Bayesian inference for hierarchical or non-hierarchical equal variance normal Signal Detection Theory models with one or more criteria.
+The bhsdtr (short for Bayesian Hierarchical Signal Detection Theory with Ratings) package implements a novel method of Bayesian inference for hierarchical or non-hierarchical equal variance normal Signal Detection Theory models with one or more criteria.
 It uses the state-of-the-art platform [Stan](http://mc-stan.org/) for sampling from posterior distributions.
 Our method can accommodate binary responses as well as additional ratings and an arbitrary number of